 - Clear liquid laundry detergent

 - Glitter (optional)

-1. Mix together equal quantities of white school glue and water in a bowl, starting with one-half cup of each.
+1. Mix a half cup of white school glue and a half cup of water in a bowl.

-2. Add food coloring and/or glitter as desired and stir well.
-Begin with two drops of food coloring and/or one teaspoon of glitter increasing the quantities as needed to achieve the look you want.
+2. Add food coloring and/or glitter as desired, and stir well.
+Begin with two drops of food coloring and/or one teaspoon of glitter, increasing the quantities until you achieve the look you want.

-3. Mix in one-quarter cup of liquid laundry detergent and stir well.
+3. Mix in a quarter cup of liquid laundry detergent, and stir well.

 4. Knead the mixture for several minutes until it reaches the desired consistency.
-The longer you knead it the more firm the slime will be.
+The longer you knead it, the firmer the slime will become.

 Slime Tips and Tricks

-Have fun with slime by experimenting with ingredients that change the texture and consistency of the final product.
-Tips include:
+Have fun with this plain or glitter slime recipe by experimenting with ingredients that change the texture and consistency of the final product.

-- Adding cornstarch to your recipe will result in a fluffier slime.
+- Add cornstarch to your recipe to make fluffier slime.